Alan-Miller/iOSMessages/README.md

 ================

 ### Introduction
-> This project reads an iOS backup folder and outputs a folder of HTML files for all Messages conversations.
-It is an update of [Chelsey Baker's original repo](https://github.com/chelseybaker/iOSMessageExport).
-Nearly all of the code, and much of this readme, comes from her.
+> This project reads an iOS backup folder and outputs a folder of HTML files for all Messages conversations, making it easy to read these files in a browser.
+It is an update of [Chelsey Baker's project](https://github.com/chelseybaker/iOSMessageExport).
+Nearly all of the code, and much of this readme, comes from her repo.
 Here are some changes I made:
-1. It forks from another project fork to add an edit to a file path to account for a small change Apple made to the folder structure.
+1. It adds an edit to a file path to account for a small change Apple made to the folder structure.
 1. It edits the date logic.
 All dates were appearing as 20001231.
-I suspect the date logic might be different for different computers.
+I suspect the necessary date logic might be different for different computers.
 Mine is an Apple Macbook.
-1. It adds styles to mimic iOS styles so conversations appear as they to on iPhones.
+1. It adds CSS styles to mimic iOS styles, so conversations appear as they do on iPhones.

 ### Basic steps